Imagine I am going to sell a $100 bill by auction, and the bidding starts at only $1.

 The bids keep coming in.
 By $51 I’m happy — I’m going to profit now.

-Once they get to $99, though, the person offering $98 thinks, “Uh oh.
-The other person isn’t backing down,” and raises their bid to $100 so as not to be 2nd-lowest and lose the entire $98.
+Once they get to $99, the person offering $98 thinks, “Uh oh.
+The other person isn’t backing down,” and raises their bid to $100 so as not to be 2nd-highest and lose the entire $98.

 But now the person offering $99 raises their bid to $101.
 Better to lose only $1 than $99, right?